l7mp/stunner/examples/simple-tunnel/README.md

 # STUNner tutorial: Open a tunnel via STUNner

-This introductory demo shows how to tunnel an external connection via STUNner to a UDP service deployed into Kubernetes.
+This tutorial shows how to tunnel an external connection via STUNner to a UDP service deployed into Kubernetes.
 The tutorial can also be used to quickly check a STUNner installation.

 In this tutorial you will learn how to:
-* configure a UDP greeter service in Kubernetes,
+* configure a UDP service in Kubernetes,
-* configure STUNner to expose the greeter service to clients,
+* configure STUNner to expose the service to clients,
-* use the [`turncat`](/cmd/turncat) client to connect a Kubernetes service via STUNner,
+* use [`turncat`](/cmd/turncat) to connect to the UDP service via STUNner,
 * benchmark your cloud-setup with [`iperfv2`](https://iperf.fr).

 ## Installation

 ### Prerequisites

-The tutorial assumes a fresh STUNner installation; consult the [STUNner installation and configuration guide](/doc/INSTALL.md) for to set up STUNner.
+The tutorial assumes a fresh STUNner installation; see the [STUNner installation and configuration guide](/doc/INSTALL.md).
 Create a namespace called `stunner` if there is none.
 You must have [`iperfv2`](https://iperf.fr) installed locally to run this tutorial.

 ### Setup

 In this tutorial we perform a quick Kubernetes/STUNner benchmark: we fire up an iperf server inside the cluster and perform a speed test from the local console.
-We will use the [`turncat`](/cmd/turncat) client utility to tunnel test traffic to the iperf server running inside a Kubernetes pod via STUNner acting as a STUN/TURN gateway.
+We will use the [`turncat`](/cmd/turncat) client utility to tunnel test traffic to the iperf server via STUNner acting as a STUN/TURN gateway.

 ![STUNner benchmarks setup](/doc/stunner_benchmark.svg)